Meet the mastermind inventing fast food’s craziest menu items (Cheetos mozzarella stick, anyone?)

-Henceforth, there will be two great eras in the history of the food industry: Pre-Doritos Locos Taco and the post-Doritos Locos Taco.
+Henceforth, there will be two great eras in the history of the food industry: pre-Doritos Locos Taco and the post-Doritos Locos Taco.

-With that one menu item, which debuted in 2012, the fast food industry joined forces with the processed food industry to create a crossover sensation that would become a model for the industry.
-It was the result of three years of development by the $49 billion giant Yum Brands (which owns Taco Bell) and the $64 billion titan PepsiCo (which owns Doritos), which produced a co-branded taco that was exponentially more appealing than the sum of its parts.
-The dull beef hard shell taco transcended to a glowing orange experience, zinging your tongue with sharp nacho flavors, and dusting your fingers with the evidence once you were done.
+With that one menu item, which debuted in 2012, the fast-food industry joined forces with the processed food industry to create a crossover sensation that would become a model for the industry.
+It was the result of three years of development by the $49 billion giant Yum Brands (which owns Taco Bell) and the $64 billion titan PepsiCo (which owns Doritos), which produced a cobranded taco that was exponentially more appealing than the sum of its parts.
+The dull hard shell taco transcended to a glowing orange experience, zinging your tongue with sharp nacho flavors, and dusting your fingers with the evidence once you were done.

 It was food-as-meme, and it’s since been sequeled with Cool Ranch and Fire versions.
-350 million tacos later, the DLT remains on Taco Bell’s menu today.
+More than 3 billion tacos later, the DLT remains on Taco Bell’s menu today.

 In the seven years since the fateful taco launched, PepsiCo has built a team of marketers who, working closely with chefs and food scientists, are dedicated to inventing the next sensational crossover menu item.
-Their work focuses on turning components from the company’s massive portfolio of Frito Lay snack food brands (ranging from Ruffles chips to Cheetos dust) into tasty, absurdist spectacles that are only available in stadiums, movie theaters, and quick service restaurants.
+Their work focuses on turning components from the company’s massive portfolio of Frito-Lay snack food brands (ranging from Ruffles chips to Cheetos dust) into tasty, absurdist spectacles that are only available in stadiums, movie theaters, and quick-service restaurants.
 It may seem surprising that a marketing department is leading menu innovations.
 In fact, such a setup is fairly typical in the food industry; marketers lead menu development at chains like Arby’s and Taco Bell today.

 One woman is responsible for leading this new era of viral food: Dena vonWerssowetz.

-Under her leadership since July of 2018, the team at PepsiCo has developed viral sensations including the Cheetos Chicken Sandwich at KFC (a fried chicken sandwich dipped in a Cheetos sauce that was met with rave reviews) and Cheetos Popcorn at Regal Cinema (a cheese-dusted popcorn with some Cheetos mixed in for extra crunch, that is now a permanent mainstay on their menu).
-When we last spoke, she hinted at developing a series of new concepts involving Frito Lay (which is owned by PepsiCo) for Little Caesars, one of which could make it to market as soon as next year.
+Under her leadership since July 2018, the team at PepsiCo has developed viral sensations including the Cheetos Chicken Sandwich at KFC (a fried chicken sandwich dipped in a Cheetos sauce that was met with rave reviews) and Cheetos Popcorn at Regal Cinema (a cheese-dusted popcorn with some Cheetos mixed in for extra crunch, that is now a permanent mainstay on their menu).
+When we last spoke, she hinted at developing a series of new concepts involving Frito-Lay (which is owned by PepsiCo) for Little Caesars, one of which could make it to market as soon as next year.

 Look at her portfolio, and vonWerssowetz is clearly cheese-obsessed.
-But her insight–that the Frito Lay brand is synonymous with cheese—is largely born from research, she says.
+But her insight–that the Frito-Lay brand is synonymous with cheese—is largely born from research, she says.

-“So we’ve gone through a lot of research to identify, one, where can our brand stretch, what are things on menus that consumers can make that leap with,” says vonWerssowetz.
+“So we’ve gone through a lot of research to identify, one, where can our brand stretch, what are things on menus that consumers can make that leap with?” says vonWerssowetz.
 “And one of those things, I’ll use Cheetos as an example.
-You said, ‘oh, you started to use Cheetos a lot.’
-We have, because when we ask consumers what they think about when they think about Cheetos…they think of ‘cheese.’
+You said, ‘Oh, you started to use Cheetos a lot.’
+We have, because when we ask consumers what they think about when they think about Cheetos . . . they think of ‘cheese.’
 And when you think of menu items and innovation, wow, Cheetos cheese!
 Where does cheese play on a menu?
 A lot of places!”

 In her armament are a slew of brands that are more recognizable than cheddar or provolone ever were.
 Her team is constantly searching for places to apply its cheese IP.
-Some opportunities are born from simple insights like, “what is the best selling snack at a movie theater?
+Some opportunities are born from simple insights like, “what is the best-selling snack at a movie theater?
 Popcorn.
 Maybe we should get Cheetos on some popcorn!”
-Others are borne from conversations with quick service restaurants (a.k.a. fast food) looking to add some pizazz to a product line, and maybe attract a younger customer while they’re at it.
+Others are born from conversations with quick-service restaurants (aka fast food) looking to add some pizazz to a product line, and maybe attract a younger customer while they’re at it.
 When KFC wanted more attention on its chicken sandwich line, Cheetos cheese was just the way in; a vast majority of Cheetos sales are to people under the age of 30, a coveted demographic for just about any business.

 Typically, a major brand like KFC or Sonic will approach PepsiCo about a potential new menu item, but PepsiCo sometimes initiates partnerships instead.
 At that point, vonWerssowetz’s own test kitchen gets to work on experiments.
 Depending on the partner, these might be co-created in both PepsiCo’s and the partner’s kitchens—and yes, vonWerssowetz tastes all of the ideas.